vibhorag101/Dry-Bean-Prediction/README.md

 - The motivation for the problem is sourced form the following [ `paper`](https://www.sciencedirect.com/science/article/abs/pii/S0168169919311573?via=ihub).
 This paper helped me to understand the underlying the scientific basis for this problem.

 ### Goals of the Project
-- Performing EDA on the given Dataset to analyse the data better
+- Performing EDA on the given Dataset to analyse the data better.
--
+- Using `TSNE` to reduce the dimensions of the data and plot the scatter plot.
+This will help us to comment on the seperability of the data.
+- Predicting the class using Sklearn's Gaussian and Multinomial Naive Bayes Model.
+- Using PCA for reducing the dimensions of the data and analyse the performance.
+- Plot ROC and AUC for the data using logistic regression of Sklearn.
+- Preict the class using LogisticRegression of Sklearn and compare performance betweeen two Naive Bayes Models.